tomsWebConsulting/twcsl/Element/Elements Manipulate/README.md

 ## Make a Donation

-Please consider [making a donation][13].
+Please consider [making a donation][12].

 ## Changes

+* **2025-10-01**

+  * added product additional info first n blocks to end of product meta template
+  * added repeat option
+  * bumped version to 0.10.0

 * **2025-07-30**

-  * change options from json script tag to JavaScript object
+  * changed options from json script tag to JavaScript object
   * removed dependency on jQuery
   * bumped version to 0.9.0

 * **2024-10-29**

   * use module pattern for adding callbacks
-  * fix for missing codeKey variable
+  * fixed for missing codeKey variable
   * bumped version to 0.8.0

 * **2024-10-28**

   * support for multiple callbacks
-  * add source ancestor selector
+  * added source ancestor selector
   * bumped version to 0.7.0

 * **2024-08-22**